• Skip to primary navigation

 • You can make a double amount of the balsamic dressing.
 It keeps well for a couple of days and you can use it to dress most salads.
 Try it on this Grilled Peach Salad, for instance, another amazing summer dish.

-• I recommend using Persian cucumbers, which look just like regular ones, but very small, about as long as ⅔ of your hand or even smaller.
-They are not the kind of cucumbers you can pickle though, those taste very differently.
+• I recommend using Persian cucumbers, which look just like regular ones but are very small, about as long as โ…” of your hand, or even smaller.
+They are not the kind of cucumbers you can pickle, though; those taste very differently.

 • Persian cucumbers taste like the regular ones, but better, more intensive, they are crunchier, have fewer seeds, and are just better to eat as they are or to use in salads.